TanStack/form/docs/framework/react/guides/ssr.md

   - `handleSubmit`: Orchestrates the submission logic of the form.
   - `Field`: Manages individual form fields, adopting the `renderProps` pattern for greater flexibility.

-- the `formFactory.useForm` takes a few properties that we can pass to it as an object the one we are using here is transform and we are using another hook that `@tanstack/react-form` provides which is the `useTransform` and you can see we are passing a callback and we call `mergeForm` which is a function that comes from `@tanstack/react-form` and to this we need to pass the dependecies array in our case would be the `[state]`
+- The `formFactory.useForm` takes a few properties that we can pass to it as an object the one we are using here is transform and we are using another hook that `@tanstack/react-form` provides which is the `useTransform` and you can see we are passing a callback and we call `mergeForm` which is a function that comes from `@tanstack/react-form` and to this we need to pass the dependecies array in our case would be the `[state]`

 - Accessing Form Errors: Through `useStore`, we can access and display formErrors, enhancing user feedback and experience.